-- There were One new confirmed cases of Covid-19 in the last 24 hours.
+- There were TWO new confirmed cases of Covid-19 being reported on 27 September.

 The New Zealand government have released various policies in correspondence to the Covid-19 pandemic and to protect the health, safety and national interests of citizens, residents and temporary entry class visa holders.

 Temporary class visa holders affected by the coronavirus outbreak